OpenMDAO/POEMs/POEM_046.md

 One of primary contributions of POEM_046 is to provide a simple and self consistent default assumption for `src_indices` in the case of connections between serial and distributed components.

-### Default behavior
+## Default behavior

-This POEM proposes that the primary guiding principal for `src_indices` defaults should be to always assume local-process data transfers.
+The primary guiding principal for default `src_indices` (i.e. whenever they are not specified in teh connect statement) should be to always assume local-process data transfers.
 By "default" we are specifically addressing the situation where a connection is made (either via `connect` or `promote`) without any `src_indices` specified.
 In this case, OpenMDAO is asked to assume what the `src_indices` should be.

 There are four cases to consider:
 - serial->serial
+- distributed->distributed
 - serial->distributed
 - distributed->serial
-- distributed->distributed

-#### serial->serial
+### serial->serial
-Recall that serial variables are duplicated on all processes, and are assumed to have the same value on all processes as well.
+Serial variables are duplicated on all processes, and are assumed to have the same value on all processes as well.
-So following the "always assume local" convention, a serial->serial connection will default to `src_indices` that transfer the local output copy to the local input.
+Following the "always assume local" convention, a serial->serial connection will default to `src_indices` that transfer the local output copy to the local input.

 Example: Serial output of size 5, connected to a serial input of size 5; duplicated on three procs.
+If no `src_indices` are given, then the default on each processor would assumed to be:
+- On process 0, default src_indices=[0,1,2,3,4]
+- On process 1, default src_indices=[0,1,2,3,4]
+- On process 2, default src_indices=[0,1,2,3,4]

+Since the variable is serial, OpenMDAO assumes the `src_indices` were given relative to the root processor.
+It internally offsets them to enforce local data transfers:
+- On process 0, effective src_indices=[0,1,2,3,4]
+- On process 1, effective src_indices=[5,6,7,8,9]
+- On process 2, effective src_indices=[10,11,12,13,14]

+### distributed->distributed
+Since these are distributed variables, the size may vary from one process to another.
+Following the "always assume local" convention, the size of the output must match the size of the connected input on every processor and then the `src_indices` will just match up with the local indices of the output.

+Example: distributed output with sizes 1,2,3 on ranks 0,1,2 connected to a distributed input.
-- On process 0, the connection would have src_indices=[0,1,2,3,4].
+- On process 0, default src_indices=[0]
-- On process 1, the connection would have src_indices=[5,6,7,8,9].
+- On process 1, default src_indices=[1,2]
-- On process 2, the connection would have src_indices=[10,11,12,13,14].
+- On process 2, default src_indices=[3,4,5]

-Note: If you would like to force a data transfer to all downstream calculations from the rank 0 proc instead, you can manually specify the src_indices to be [0,1,2,3,4] on all processors.
+Since the variables are distributed, OpenMDAO does not do additional internal mapping of these src indices

-#### serial->distributed
+### serial->distributed (deprecated)
+Connecting a serial output to a distributed input does not make much sense.
+It is recommended that you change the type of the input to be serial instead.
+However, for backwards compatibility reasons default `src_indices` for this type of connection needs to be supported.
+It will be removed in OpenMDAO V4.0

-In this case, if no `src_indices` are given, then the distributed input must take the same shape on all processors to match the output.
+If no `src_indices` are given, then the distributed input must take the same shape on all processors to match the output.
 Effectively then, the distributed input will actually behave as if it is serial, and we end up with the same exact default behavior as a serial->serial connection.

-#### distributed->serial
+### distributed->serial (not allowed by default)
-This type of connection presents a contradiction, which ultimately forces us to disallow it in the default case.
+This type of connection presents a contradiction, which prevents any unambiguous assumption about `src_indices`.
 Serial variables must take the same size and value across all processes.
 While we could force the distributed variable to have the same size across all processes, the same-value promise still needs to be enforced somehow.

 The only way to ensure that would be to make sure that both the size and `src_indices` matches for the connections across all processes.
 However any assumed way of doing that would violate the "always assume local" convention of the POEM.

-So this connection will raise an error during setup if no src indices are given.
+So this connection will raise an error during setup if no `src_indices` are given.
-If `src_indices` are specified manually and are identical on all ranks where the input exists, then the connection will not error.
+If `src_indices` are specified manually then the connection is allowed.

-#### distributed->distributed
-Since these are distributed variables, the size may vary from one process to another.
-Following the "always assume local" convention, the size of the output must match the size of the connected input on every processor and then the `src_indices` will just match up with the local indices of the output.

-Example: distributed output with sizes 1,2,3 on ranks 0,1,2 connected to a distributed input.
-- On process 0, the connection would have src_indices=[0].
-- On process 1, the connection would have src_indices=[1,2].
-- On process 2, the connection would have src_indices=[3,4,5].

-### How to achieve non-standard connections
+## How to achieve non-standard connections

 There are some cases where a user may want to use non default `src_indices`.
 OpenMDAO allows this explicitly by allowing you to provide whatever `src_indices` you like to `connect` and `promotes`.

 This capability remains the same before and after POEM_046.
-All that is changing is the default behavior.
+All that is changing is the default behavior when no `src_indices` are given.

-### `shape_by_conn` functionality
+## `shape_by_conn` functionality
 POEM_046 relates to POEM_022 because of the overlap with the APIs proposed here and their impact on the `shape_by_conn` argument to `add_input` and `add_output`.

-POEM_046 proposes to follow the "always assume local" strictly in the context of `shape_by_conn` and adhere to same conventions that apply when computing default `src_indices`.
+To start, consider the following philosophical view of how `shape_by_conn` and default `src_indices` interact.
+Inputs and outputs are sized as part of their declarations, inside the component definitions.
+They are then connected inside the setup/configure methods of groups.
+Generally, component definitions are in different files --- or at least different parts of the same file --- from group definitions.
+So we can assume that you would not normally see the size of a variable in the same chunk of code that you see how its connected.
+When you see a connection with default `src_indices` you won't necessarily know if either side I/O pair has been set to `shape_by_conn`, but you should still be able to clearly infer the expected behavior from the "always assume local" rule.

+The conclusion of this is that `shape_by_conn` should have no direct impact on the default `src_indices`.
+It should give an identical result to the analogous situation where the I/O pair happened to have the same size on each process and were connected with default `src_indices`.
 The result of this is that `shape_by_conn` will be symmetric with regard to whether the argument is set on the input or output side of a connection.
 The resulting size of the unspecified variable will be the same as the local size on the other side of the connection.

-One other note is that `shape_by_conn` for non local data transfers will be disallowed because there is no way to apply "always assume local" when the data transfer is not local.

-## Backwards (in)compatibility
+# Backwards (in)compatibility

-### Deprecation of the 'distributed' component option
+## Deprecation of the 'distributed' component option

 Prior to this POEM, the old API was to set `<component>.options['distributed'] = <True|False>`.
+As noted in the overview, components themselves are not actually serial or distributed, so this doesn't make sense.
-This will be deprecated, scheduled to be removed completely in OpenMDAO 4.0.
+The option will be deprecated, scheduled to be removed completely in OpenMDAO 4.0.

 While deprecated the behavior will be that if this option is set, then **ALL** the inputs and outputs will default their `distributed` setting to match this option.
 Users can still override the default on any specific variable by using the new API.

-This behavior should provide complete backwards compatibility for older models, in terms of component definitions.
+This behavior should provide almost complete backwards compatibility for older models, in terms of component definitions, with a few small exceptions.
-However there is one caveat, related to proposed changes in to how connections and associated `src_indices` are handled.
 See the section on connections for more details.

-### Change to the default behavior of connections with shape-by-conn
+## Change to the default behavior of connections with shape_by_conn

-The original implemention of `shape_by_conn` stems from POEM_022.
+The original implementation of `shape_by_conn` stems from POEM_022.
-The work provides the correct foundation for this feature, but POEM_022 did not specify expected behavior for serial->distributed connections, and some of the original implementations did not default to "always assume local".
+The work provides the correct foundation for this feature, but POEM_022 did not specify expected behavior for serial->distributed or distributed->serial connections, and some of the original implementations did not default to "always assume local".

-The following behaviors have changed:
+### Behavior after POEM 46

-#### distributed->serial:
+#### serial -> distributed

-Old behavior: A serial input connected to a distributed output without `src_indices` would result in a serial input that was the total size of the distributed output.

-New behavior: distributed->serial connections that do not specify `src_indices` are not allowed.
-Because `shape_by_conn` inputs do not define `src_indices`, distributed->serial connections with `shape_by_conn` inputs are never allowed.

-Note that if `src_indices` *are* provided, they must be identical on every rank where the input exists if the input is serial.
-This is because serial variables must have the same value on all ranks.
+- the local size of the distributed input is the found by evenly distributing the local size of the serial output
+- example:  [5] -> (2,2,1)

-#### serial->distributed:
+#### distributed -> serial

-Old behavior: The serial size of the output was split up as evenly as possible among the distributed inputs.
+- the local size of the serial input is the sum of the local sizes of distributed output on each processors
+- example:  (2,2,1) -> [5]

+### Behavior after POEM 46

+#### serial -> distributed (deprecated!
+Will be removed in V4.0)
-New behavior: Each local input must have the same size as the serial output or an exception will be raised.
+- the local size of the input on each processor is equal to the local size of the serial output
+- example:  [5] -> (5,5,5)

+#### distributed -> serial
+- An error will be raised since if no `src_indices` are given